 LIS vs. LIMS – Which is Best?

-Before determining whether an LIS or LIMS is better for your particular facility, you should know the differences between the two.
-Although they have similar names (Laboratory Information System and Laboratory Information Management System) and can be fairly easily confused, they offer significantly different functionality.
-Perhaps the biggest differentiater is that an LIS often functions better on an individual record basis, while an LIMS works better for groups of records that need to be processed at once.
-There is no “best” system when it comes to these lab interfaces; there’s only the system that’s better for your specific needs.
+To determine whether a LIS or LIMS is better for your particular facility, you should know the differences between the two.
+They have similar names (Laboratory Information System and Laboratory Information Management System) which can be confusing.
+However, they offer significantly different functionality.
+Perhaps the biggest differentiator is that an LIS functions better on an individual record basis, while a LIMS works better for groups of records that need to be processed at once.
+There is no “best” system when it comes to these lab interfaces.
+There’s only the system that’s better for your specific needs.